azadbolour/boardgame/BACKLOG.md

 - On initial startup - check that at least the english dictionary exists in the specified directory.
 If not abort.

-- The client API needs to distinguish between user errors 422 and other server errors.

 - Benchmark think time configuration is currently the maximum.
 It should be the average.
 Fix PlayPersona.
 Also provide a generic default implementation for getThinkTime in abstract persona.